-A variety of pigeon breeds, for the purpose of sport, hobby and food, are bred domestically.
+A variety of pigeon breeds, for sport, hobby and food, are bred domestically.
 While these domestic pigeons are born in the wild inadvertently or purposely, they could not care for themselves in the way a wild pigeon can.
-Domestic pigeons are the pigeons that we at most frequently rescue and end up taking in at Palomacy.
+Domestic pigeons are the pigeons that we most frequently rescue and end up taking in at Paloma.

-King Pigeons: King Pigeons are produced for the purpose of food (squab).
+King Pigeons: King Pigeons are produced for food (squab).
 They are bigger than both wild and homing pigeons.
-With pink beaks, they are pure white in colour.
+With pink beaks, they are pure white.
 Such pigeons are often purchased by some individuals and they simply release them from live animal markets.
-This task is done in order to protect them and save them.
-Unfortunately, they do not have an adequate flight or survival skills, hence the King Pigeons often get attacked by the predators.
+This task is done to protect them and save them.
+Unfortunately, they do not have adequate flight or survival skills, hence the King Pigeons often get attacked by the predators.

-Racing and Homing Pigeons: Homing pigeons may have a number of colours, yet are usually blue or white (just as the wild pigeons).
+Racing and Homing Pigeons: Homing pigeons may have several colours, yet are usually blue or white (just as the wild pigeons).
 Such pigeons are competitively raced, included in "doves" for weddings and other activities, or served as pets.
 Racing pigeons are muscular and efficient flyers along with powerful homing instincts.
 After a race or case, they are conditioned to return to their lofts.